Thyroid Cancer and Genetics: Understanding the Link

 - Radioiodine treatment:

-Radioiodine treatment is swallowing a tablet or drink carrying a larger dosage of radioactive iodine than is used in a diagnostic radioiodine scan.
-Radioiodine restricts and destroys cancer cells, as well as thyroid gland damage.
+Radioiodine treatment involves swallowing a tablet or drink carrying a larger dosage of radioactive iodine than is used in a diagnostic radioiodine scan.
+Radioiodine restricts and destroys cancer cells, as well as the thyroid gland.
 This procedure is safe.
 The thyroid gland absorbs practically all of the radioiodine, and only a negligible amount of radiation reaches the rest of your body.

 - Radiation treatment: